-If you flag a project, all of its actions get an implicit "ghost" flag, and are treated as if they were flagged themselves.
-You can still flag them individually, too.
+If you flag a project or an action group, all of its actions get an implicit "ghost" flag, and are treated as if they were flagged themselves.
+You can still flag them individually, if you want them to stay flagged when you remove the flag from the containing item.